StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 This command parses the `glue.config.dev.json` and launches a light-weight dev server at `localhost:4242` (by default).
 If you navigate to `localhost:4242`, you will see what your app is served there.
 What's more the Angular and React live reloading functionality is also available (if you chose to serve your app).

 At first glace, the end result is pretty much the same as the one from `ng serve` or `npm start`.
-The difference is that apart from serving your app, we are also serving the [**Glue42 Core environment**](../../../what-is-glue42-core/core-concepts/environment/index.html) and your app is ready to initiate the `@glue42/web` library and use all of the Glue42 Core capabilities.
+The difference is that apart from serving your app, we are also serving the [**Glue42 Environment**](../overview/index.html) and your app is ready to initiate the `@glue42/web` library and use all of the Glue42 Core capabilities.

 ## Multiple Applications

 There are situations where your project is not a single app with multiple modules or components, but instead it is composed of multiple applications.
-Some created using Vanilla JS, others with React maybe Angular, etc. This is exactly the case where Glue42 Core and it's [**CLI**](../../../what-is-glue42-core/core-concepts/cli/index.html) really expands your dev toolkit.
+Some created using Vanilla JS, others with React maybe Angular, etc. This is exactly the case where Glue42 Core and it's [**CLI**](../../cli/index.html) really expands your dev toolkit.

-Setting up a multi-app [**Glue42 Core environment**](../../../what-is-glue42-core/core-concepts/environment/index.html) is easy and almost identical to the single-app environment, discussed in the [**Single Application**](../single-application/index.html) Set Up.
-That's why we are not going into details, rather we will go over each step and expand on the information from the [**Single Application**](../single-application/index.html) page.
+Setting up a multi-app [**Glue42 Environment**](../../../what-is-glue42-core/core-concepts/environment/index.html) is easy and almost identical to the single-app environment set up.

 If you are working on a multi-app project, then your file structure looks something like this